rems-project/linksem/README.md

     extraction of the linker, ELF model, and ABI formalisations mentioned above.

-The ELF formalisation (and parts of the ABI formalisation) are currently also being used as a subcomponent of the `ppcmem2` architectural exploration tool, for parsing ELF files and setting up initial machine states.
+The ELF formalisation (and parts of the ABI formalisation) are currently also being used as a subcomponent of the `rmem` architectural exploration tool, for parsing ELF files and setting up initial machine states.

 ## Contributors